joshradin/flow-rs/DESIGN.md

-# `flow-rs` Design and Implementation
+# `jobflow` Design and Implementation

-This document will reflect the design and implementation details for `flow-rs`
+This document will reflect the design and implementation details for `jobflow`

 ## Design

-This is the general design for `flow-rs`
+This is the general design for `jobflow`

 ### Basic Ideas
 ```psuedocode